gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `path` (attribute): Specifies the path to a Terragrunt configuration file (the `parent` config) that should be merged with this configuration (the `child` config).
+- `expose` (attribute, optional): Specifies whether or not the included config should be parsed and exposed as a variable.
+When `true`, you can reference the data of the included config under the variable `include`.
+Defaults to `false`.

 Example: